The budget explains the government’s financial plans for the year, and is debated and passed in the legislature.

 Alberta continues to experience strong population growth above the national average.
 Alberta's population is expected to increase by 1.3% in 2017-18, reaching an estimated 4.3 million people.
 As Alberta grows, so too does the need for schools, health facilities, roads and programs and services.

-The President of Treasury Board and Minister of Finance introduces the draft budget to the Legislature for debate.
+The draft budget is introduced to the legislature for debate.
 Members of the Legislative Assembly vote to pass an Appropriation Bill, which grants the government the authority to carry out its fiscal plan (the budget).
 To become law, the Bill must be approved by the Assembly and must receive Royal Assent - when the Lieutenant Governor signs it.

 Funding for emergencies is over and above what is included in the budget.
 Funding for these unexpected events are voted on separately in the legislature when needed.